 Be that as it may, if you’re serious about getting your name out there, why not appeal to both?
 Social proof matters when you are trying to build a business.

 Payment: HuffPost does not pay, while PT does (provided you follow their publishing schedule).
 I’m not sure of the remittance formula, but increased views of your library’s content over time translates to higher quarterly revenue.
 PT requires bloggers to post at least three times per quarter, while HuffPost does not have a limit.

 Editors: PT assigns an editor to you, HuffPost does not.
 Writing for HuffPost does not guarantee your post will go live.
 I’ve had several submissions end up in the ‘thanks, but no thanks’ category.

 The editors are supportive and available, especially when they show up in the blogger forums to clarify editorial decisions or other feedback.
 Your work may be edited by others, even though you have your personal editor (that you are advised not to use as customer service, btw.
 You can imagine the queries, what with all the techy scholars, and all).

 Analytics: I began blogging on PT in February 2014.
-To date, I’ve published 50+ articles and my all-time views at present are around 2,750,000.
+To date, I’ve published 50+ articles and my all-time views at present are around 3.2 million.
 HuffPost does not provide analytics.
 Both sites publish multiple articles daily, and some say HuffPost features hundreds.